How to Implement a Service Weaver Deployer

 Security.
 A deployer can optionally enable mTLS between components.
 When mTLS is enabled, a deployer is responsible for distributing and validating certificates.
 To keeps things as simple as possible, we'll leave mTLS disabled for the remainder of this article.

-suffice to use ServiceWeaver's Envelope
+ServiceWeaver's Envelope

 API.